The best Black Friday air fryer deals that are anything but hot air

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Best Black Friday air fryer deals to expect in 2022, from Ninja to Tower
+Best early Black Friday air fryer deals in 2022, from Ninja to Tefal

 Top-rated appliances from big-name brands will be heavily reduced during the sale